martmists/server/README.md

 This repository contains the Sayonika server code.

-Sayonika server is built upon Eclipse Vert.x in place of commonly used HTTP servers on the market.
-It's designed to be a asynchronous event-driven, server.
+Sayonika server is built with Express and :heart: and runs along with a API Gateway instance, like Janus.

 ## Running